Families

 What contributes to racial and ethnic disparities?

 Disparities in incarceration are the result of racialized stereotypes, policies and practices and community conditions.
 Stereotypes that portray Black and Latino people, especially males, as inherently dangerous, criminal, and violent lay the foundation for police surveillance and disparate and harsher treatment by the criminal justice system.
 Communities of color are more likely to be under surveillance and policies such as stop and frisk perpetuate increased police contact.
-Punitive drug laws have had disproportionate impact on Black and Latino communities.
+Punitive drug laws have had a disproportionate impact on Black and Latino communities.
 Even though Blacks and whites have similar rates of drug use, Black people are more likely to be arrested and experience harsher sentences.
 In general, whites experience less harsh sentences when convicted of similar crimes as Black and Latinos.
 Given economic disparities, people of color are less likely to experience pre-trial release after arrest.
 The concentration of Black and Latino communities in highly segregated communities with limited economic opportunities and ineffective schools may also foster crime involvement.

 Notes about the data